 The Program Guidance also includes a detailed discussion of when the government can claim recapture of the funds originally granted.
 The main disqualifying events are disposing of the property to a disqualified person or if the property ceases to qualify as specified energy property within five years after the property is placed in service.
-The Program Guidance elaborates upon the nature of each of these disgualifying events.
-As for disgualified persons, it refers to the list of entities who cannot claim the grantfederal, state, or local governments and any subdivision, agency, or instrumentality; a charitable corporation (501(c) (3)) that is exempt from tax; cooperative utilities or any partnership or other pass-through entity; and any partner or interest holder which is itself a disgualified person (see below for more detail on ineligible applicants).
-The Program Guidance does not include foreign persons as being disgualified under this list, but to the extent a foreign person is not allowed to receive a grant, a transfer to a foreign person would also be a disqualifying event.
+The Program Guidance elaborates upon the nature of each of these disqualifying events.
+As for disqualified persons, it refers to the list of entities who cannot claim the grant:

+- Federal, state, or local governments and any subdivision, agency, or instrumentality; - A charitable corporation (501(c)(3)) that is exempt from tax; - Cooperative utilities or any partnership or other pass-through entity; and - Any partner or interest holder which is itself a disqualified person.

+The Program Guidance does not include foreign persons as being disqualified under this list, but to the extent a foreign person is not allowed to receive a grant, a transfer to a foreign person would also be a disqualifying event.

 The Program Guidance also makes an important point about structuring transactions in the event an otherwise disqualified person wishes to participate in a project that receives a grant.
 A disqualified person can be a shareholder in a taxable corporation that receives a grant.
 In this case, the renewable energy property would have to be owned by the taxable corporation.
 Many renewable energy project companies are organized as pass-through entities, however, or the property itself is held in a pass-through entity.
-In this case, a disqualified person can own its interest in a passthrough entity through a taxable corporation.
+In this case, a disqualified person can own its interest in a pass-through entity through a taxable corporation.
 According to the Program Guidance:

-A taxable corporation some or all of whose shareholders are disqualified persons is not a disqualified person and such a corporation's ownership of an interest in a partnership or other pass-thru entity will not cause the partnership or other entity to be treated as a disqualified person.
+A taxable corporation some or all of whose shareholders are disqualified persons is not a disqualified person and such a corporation's ownership of an interest in a partnership or other pass-thru entity will not cause the partnership or other entity to be treated as a disqualified person.19